Forest-Economics-Goettingen/optimLanduse/README.md

 2014, Table 1; Ezquerro et al., 2019, Table 1; Knoke et al., 2020,
 Supporting Information Table S6).
 Originally, the pay-off matrix shows to which degree all indicators are fulfilled on average when the landscape is optimized for only one indicator.
+The average trade-offs between the one (optimized) indicator and all other (non-optimized) indicators isare therewith shown as the matrix reveals how all indicator perform in a land-cover composition that is optimized towards only one indicator.
 The fulfillment of these non-optimized indicators reveals synergies or antagonisms between the indicators.
 A robust pendant to this approach can be easily conducted with the *optimLanduse* package as the degrees of fulfillment are delivered straightaway using the *calcPerformance* function.

 In contrast to the original approach, each indicator has a set of performances